All Episodes

 It gives us more information of where to look.

-This helps us to know where to look, because this is not about celebrity, this is about breaking apart a global human trafficking, sex trafficking ring that Jeffrey Epstein was a a big part of.
+This is about breaking apart a global human trafficking, sex trafficking ring that Jeffrey Epstein was a big part of.

-And what we want to do is to get these puzzle pieces, put them together, make certain people are held to account that people that should be prosecuted are prosecuted.
+And what we want to do is to get these puzzle pieces, put them together, make certain people are held to account, that people that should be prosecuted are prosecuted.

-When you say there's a roadmap about where to look and and law enforcement notes, very specifically, I'm trying to understand what that means.
+When you say there's a roadmap about where to look and law enforcement notes, very specifically, I'm trying to understand what that means.

 Oh, yes, absolutely.